outscale/packetgraph/README.md

     cmake .
     make

-Now you can get a coffee, it will take some time.
+Now you can get a coffee, it will take some time (https://xkcd.com/303/).

 ## Other platforms

 Feel free to share you build instructions :)